ShreyanshKatiyar007/InkuBook/README.md

 📊 Author Dashboard — Track document views, downloads, and engagement

-💳 Payment Integration — Support for Stripe, Razorpay, and UPI for direct sales
+💳 Payment Integration — Support for Stripe, Razorpay, and UPI for direct sales.